 So to sum that up, exercising improves your emotional state and emotional intelligence.
 It is as effective as standard forms of psychotherapy and improves your quality of life.
 All of that for only 2 – 3 hours per week.

 Exercise improves your physical health and is vital for longevity

 “Importantly, our findings debunk the assumption that ageing automatically makes us more frail.”(source)

 Exercise up-regulates the anti-oxidant system, stimulates the oxidative repair system, improves cell function and improves cell repair.

-What that means is, “the results showed that those who have exercised regularly have defied the aging process, having the immunity, muscle mass, and cholesterol levels of a young person.” (source)
+What that means is, “the results showed that those who have exercised regularly have defied the ageing process, having the immunity, muscle mass, and cholesterol levels of a young person.” (source)

 Some of the benefits include having the immune system, testosterone levels and body fat of a young person.
 It’s not just about living longer, it’s about living longer well.
 And if you want to do that, you better get used to a lifetime commitment to exercise.

-That said, it’s important not to over-exercise, or all the cognitive, emotional and physical benefits are replaced by worsened problems in those areas.
+That said, it’s important not to over-exercise.
+Otherwise, all the cognitive, emotional and physical benefits are replaced by worsened problems in those areas.
 You don’t need to commit to training every single day.
 “Dosage” is important.
 Working with an experienced trainer who isn’t just AMRAPping you (As Many Reps As Possible), is vital if you don’t want to burn out and waste all the potential benefits.
-A good trainer’s priority is his client’s health, so if you are advised to “train as often as possible” you may want to rethink the quality of your trainer and your decision to work with them.
+A good trainer’s priority is his client’s health.
+If you are advised to “train as often as possible”, you may want to rethink the quality of your trainer and your decision to work with them.